-Members get discounts on travel, and distributors earn income by selling

-  vacation club memberships.
+Members get discounts on travel, and distributors, known as sales reps, have the opportunity to work from home and earn income by selling vacation club memberships.

-  I first heard about World Ventures from former Arizona basketball player Nic
+I first heard about World Ventures from former Arizona basketball player Nic Wise.

-  Wise.

 It was on Instagram, and he had a lifestyle pic – I think it was a selfie draped in ocean blue on some exotic beach in Cyprus – with #worldventures in the description.

 I liked the image there… the former borderline-NBA-bound point guard was playing ball overseas while building some executive income on the side.

 Needless to say, I was intrigued, and I knew I had to investigate further.

 Buzz-wise, World Ventures has had their ups and downs over the years, but that’s pretty normal, especially for MLM companies.

 This is a real company that closely follows its mission to not only better the lives of its own family of representatives, but also to help communities around the world.

 In evidence of this, the company fulfills its corporate social responsibility via its VolunTourism program.
 VolunTourism is a group vacation which involves giving back to the community in some way.
 Travelers get many of the same DreamTrips travel perks while also impacting the lives of people around the world.